nicholas-long/environment/zet/20231005213930/README.md

-20230905030303 script to get github release links 20230905160850 directory for executable short commands to run on path 20230905184854 prerequesites for environment 20230905185446 bash file commands that are not builtins 20230905210416 fast file manager fff
+20230905030303 script to get github release links 20230905160850 directory for executable short commands to run on path 20230905184854 prerequesites for environment 20230905210416 fast file manager fff
 20230905212307 important things from old install scripts 20230905212316 low priority or optional things from install scripts